Mokgweetsi Masisi: 2019 elections

 In October 2019, Masisi was re-elected president after the BDP faced the biggest threat to its unity in more than five decades, following Khama's move to the opposition, accusing Masisi of authoritarianism.
 In the 2019 Botswana general election, Masisi received a 52.65% majority of the vote and received a majority of seats in the National Assembly.
 The 2019 Botswana elections were hotly contested, and the main opposition, the Umbrella for Democratic Change lodged a litany of court challenges alleging irregularities and electoral fraud.
 The High Court ruled against the allegations and the elections were deemed credible by international observers.
 The African Union Election Observation Mission (AUEOM) concluded that the elections were transparent and conducted peacefully.
 The election conformed to international and regional best practices and standards.

 Amongst his election pledges, he proposed lifting the ban on elephant hunting and decriminalising homosexuality.
 When Botswana's Attorney General appealed a court decision decriminalising homosexuality later that year, Masisi (then president) spoke out in favour of the court order.

 Response to the COVID-19 pandemic (2020–22)

-In early 2020, COVID-19 pandemic in Botswana has occurred during Masisi's time in office.
+In early 2020, COVID-19 pandemic in Botswana occurred during Masisi's time in office.
 The President responded to the pandemic by declaring a state of emergency on 31 March 2020.
 After the declaration, emergency powers allowed Masisi to rule by decree for a period of 18 months to September 2021, despite protests from some opposition parties.
 In December, Botswana found evidence of a new strain, leading to a curfew being enforced from 24 December 2020 to 3 January 2021.
-After nearly two years of the State of Public Emergency, and threats of protests from the public and opposition parties, Masisi announced he would not renew the State of Public Emergency, which saw him rule by decree for this period, also bringing an end to the curfews that had been in place by the end of September 2021.
+After nearly two years of the State of Public Emergency and threats of protests from the public and opposition parties, Masisi announced he would not renew the State of Public Emergency, which saw him rule by decree for this period, also bringing an end to the curfews that had been in place by the end of September 2021.